Can man live without God?

 Man is a unique creation.
 God has set a sense of eternity in our hearts (Ecclesiastes 3:11), and that sense of timeless destiny can only find its fulfillment in God Himself.

-Hard Questions, Real Answers by William Lane Craig.
+Recommended Resources: Hard Questions, Real Answers by William Lane Craig and Logos Bible Software.

 What is atheism?